 This article was current at the time of publication.

 Annual reports released by the Australian Taxation Office (ATO) and Tax Practitioners Board show a continued focus on compliance and detail the responses from both organisations to COVID-19 and outline new tax gap estimates.

-The response to the widespread bushfires and COVID-19 from both agencies was rapid by necessity as the Australian Government rolled out a series of escalating emergency responses, as well as stimulus measures to help the economy withstand and recover from the economic impact of the pandemic.
+The response to the bushfires and COVID-19 from both agencies was rapid by necessity as the Australian Government rolled out a series of escalating emergency responses and stimulus measures to help the economy stabilise and recover.

-The ATO assisted with the design of different economic stimulus measures, as well as being given the responsibility to deliver key relief programs.
-On the day JobKeeper began, 170,000 enrolments were received and there were more than 270,000 logins to online services using MyGovID.
+The ATO helped to design the economic stimulus measures and delivered key relief programs.
+On the day JobKeeper began 170,000 enrolments were received and there were more than 270,000 logins to online services using MyGovID.

-By 30 June, A$35 billion had been paid to businesses through JobKeeper and refunds from boosting cash flow for employers.
+By 30 June, $35 billion had been paid to businesses through JobKeeper and refunds from boosting cash flow for employers.

-On the first day the early release of superannuation became available, the ATO received applications from over 315,000 individuals.
-By 30 June, A$20 billion had been approved for almost 2.5 million holders of super.
+On the first day the early release of superannuation became available, the ATO received more than 315,000 applications.
+By 30 June, $20 billion had been approved for almost 2.5 million holders of super.

 In the TPB Annual Report, chair Ian Klug recognised that most tax practitioners were providing high levels of support to their clients.
 For example, the TPB implemented a COVID‐19 hotline for queries, support, and referrals and released a new legislative instrument.

 "The TPB moved swiftly to ensure that business activity statement [BAS] agents were able to legally advise clients on the JobKeeper payment and cash flow boost initiatives by registering the Tax Agent Services [Specified BAS Services No. 1] Instrument 2020 Tax Agent Services [Specified BAS Services No. 1] Instrument 2020," Klug says.